You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Common Interactions with Acyclovir

-Probenecid, a medication used to treat gout, can increase the levels of acyclovir in the blood.
-This may lead to increased risk of side effects, such as nausea, vomiting, and headache.
-Monitor your condition closely and consult your doctor if you experience any adverse effects.
+Probenecid, a medication used to treat gout, can increase the levels of acyclovir in the bloodstream.
+This may lead to increased side effects, such as nausea, vomiting, and diarrhea.

 Other Interactions

-Acyclovir can also interact with other medications, including:
+Acyclovir may also interact with other medications, including:

 Conclusion